eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 {:.blogpost-caption}
 Upon explicitly telling the agent to abstain if no change is needed, abstention improves substantially: GPT-5.4 mini rises from 60.5% to 88.5%, Sonnet 4.6 from 65.0% to 80.5%, and Sorcar with GPT 5.3-Codex reaches 83.5%.

 We investigated whether explicit instructions can address this.
 Using a prompt that tasks the agent to first investigate whether the issue still exists, then reproduce it, and only fix it if the reproduction succeeds, GPT-5.4 mini jumps from 60.5% to 88.5%.
 Sonnet 4.6 improves from 65.0% to 80.5%, and Sorcar with GPT 5.3-Codex reaches 83.5%.
 Meanwhile, simply asking to "reproduce before patching" (without the explicit option to abstain) leaves Sonnet 4.6 roughly unchanged at 65.5% and actually hurts GPT-5.4 mini, dropping it to 47.5%.
 To confirm these framings don't hurt real bug-fixing capability, we ran the same prompts on standard SWE-Bench for Sonnet 4.6 and GPT-5.4 mini and saw no performance degradation.
+The exact prompt templates are listed in the prompt section below.
 This indicates a good candidate instruction to add to context files <a href="#ref-agentsmd">[2]</a>.

 But prompting is brittle across edge cases.
 We tested a scenario where a previous agent had already attempted a fix that was incorrect (using GPT-5.4 nano patches that fail SWE-Bench).
 When asked to fix the reported issue or abstain if resolved, both Claude Sonnet 4.6 and GPT-5.4 mini now strongly favor abstaining, submitting 70% and 94% empty patches, respectively, even though the existing patch is wrong and a real fix is needed.